Diane Hildebrand: Biography

 Early Morning Blues and Greens was not commercially successful, nor was it heavily promoted by Elektra and Hildebrand.
 Unterberger surmises the album did not reach a large audience because its style "was neither too 'underground' nor too pop".
 Following the release of her album, Hildebrand began writing for country rock artists like The Lewis and Clarke Expedition, the Hondells, and Stone Country.
 Her collaboration with Keller resulted in "Easy Come, Easy Go", which was a Top 10 hit for Bobby Sherman in 1970.
 With Wes Farrell, she co-wrote the original theme song for The Partridge Family, "When We're Singing."
 After co-writing the theme for The Ghost Busters with Jackie Mills, in 1975, Hildebrand's songwriting activities declined.

 Hildebrand left Hollywood in the late 1970s to live a more nomadic lifestyle and start a family.
 She independently released her second album, Skye Songs, in 1977, as Joya Diane Skye.
 Another album, called Sadhana in the Streets, was recorded in India and released in 2003.
 In 2006, Collector's Choice Music reissued Early Morning Blues and Greens.
+In 2017 American Windsong Music released a fourth album for Skye titled “Long Time Comin’.”
+In 2019 the label released a “Live” album of Skye performing many of her earlier hits and other work titled “Live at the Circle of Light” both albums are available from Americanwindsongmusic.com or can be heard on most streaming platforms.